wandb/wandbot/README.md

     --worker-class uvicorn.workers.UvicornWorker
 ```

-You can test that the app is running correctly by making a request to the `chat/query` endpoint, you should receive a response payload back from wandbot after 30 - 90 seconds:
+Testing: You can test that the app is running correctly by making a request to the `chat/query` endpoint, you should receive a response payload back from wandbot after 30 - 90 seconds:

 ```bash
 curl -X POST \